ar-51/ar-51.github.io/docs/New Unreal Project/oculus quest.md

 ## Download and extract Meta Unreal Plugins into the Plugins folder

-Download Meta's plugin from [meta unreal plugin] (https://developer.oculus.com/downloads/package/unreal-engine-5-integration/).
+Download Meta's plugin from [meta unreal plugin](https://developer.oculus.com/downloads/package/unreal-engine-5-integration/).
 Extract the plugin into the project "Plugins" folder and restart unreal editor.

 ## Try to deploy a simple level to your headset